igunduz/LLMRS/README.md

-# sofRec
+# sofRec: Recommender system for software solutions

-Recommender system for software solutions.
+## Pre-Processing data
 1. Licensing Fee is set to 80% of minimum price in the software category.
 The idea is that licensing fee could be a similar in a particular sostware category and country.

 2. Implementation Cost is set to 50% of cost of software.